Asian Pacific Mathemathics Olympiad

-ARGENTINA, AUSTRALIA, AZERBAIJAN, BANGLADESH, BOLIVIA, BRAZIL, CAMBODIA, CANADA, COLOMBIA, COSTA RICA, ECUADOR, EL SALVADOR, GUATEMALA, HONG KONG, INDIA, INDONESIA, IRAN, JAPAN, KAZAKHSTAN, KYRGYSTAN, KOREA, MACEDONIA, MALAYSIA, MEXICO, NEW ZEALAND, NICARAGUA, PAKISTAN, PANAMA, PERU, PHILIPPINES, RUSSIA(ASIAN PART), SAUDI ARABIA, SINGAPORE, SRI LANKA, SYRIA, TAIWAN, TAJIKISTAN, THAILAND, TRINIDAD AND TOBAGO, TURKMENISTAN, URUGUAY, UNITED STATES OF AMERICA
+ARGENTINA, AUSTRALIA, AZERBAIJAN, BANGLADESH, BOLIVIA, BRAZIL, CAMBODIA, CANADA, COLOMBIA, COSTA RICA, ECUADOR, EL SALVADOR, GUATEMALA, HONG KONG, INDIA, INDONESIA, IRAN, JAPAN, KAZAKHSTAN, KYRGYSTAN, KOREA, MACEDONIA, MALAYSIA, MEXICO, NEW ZEALAND, NEPAL, NICARAGUA, PAKISTAN, PANAMA, PERU, PHILIPPINES, RUSSIA(ASIAN PART), SAUDI ARABIA, SINGAPORE, SRI LANKA, SYRIA, TAIWAN, TAJIKISTAN, THAILAND, TRINIDAD AND TOBAGO, TURKMENISTAN, URUGUAY, UNITED ARAB EMIRATES, UNITED STATES OF AMERICA

 ALGERIA, HONDURAS, SOUTH AFRICA